vankhaivn/Export-and-Analyst-Data-Stock/README.md

 - Choose your stock, start year, and end year.
 - In the Output folder, you have 'Financial_Ratio.jpg'.
 That's 9 financial ratios (P/E, P/B, ROE, ROA, EPS, BVPS, EV/EBITDA, Gross Profit Margin, and D/E).
 - The charts with moving averages (which change continuously based on the past to the present time), highs (moving average + standard deviation), and lows (standard deviation).
+### In the example in the Output folder is FPT from 2019 - 2022.